wallarm/product-documentation/docs/latest/user-guides/settings/integrations/splunk.md

 #   Splunk

 [Splunk](https://www.splunk.com/) is a platform designed for searching, monitoring, and analyzing machine-generated data, including logs, events, and other forms of operational and business data.
-It helps organizations gain insights into their data, troubleshoot issues, monitor performance, and make data-driven decisions across various domains, including IT operations, security, and business intelligence.
 You can set up Wallarm to send alerts to Splunk.

 ##  Setting up integration